Mesit-Rathnayake/Mesit-Rathnayake/README.md

 ### 🧑‍💻 About Me
 🎓 I’m a **Computer Engineering undergraduate** at the **University of Ruhuna**, Faculty of Engineering.
 💡 Currently exploring **Machine Learning**, **Artificial Intelligence**, **Embedded Systems**, and **Web Application Development**.
-🧭 I love building **academic-related web applications** that help students and institutions organize, visualize, and analyze data effectively.
+🧭 I enjoy developing **academic-related web applications**, helping students and institutions manage and visualize their performance more effectively.
 🔧 Still learning — one project, one bug, one idea at a time!
-🌍 Interested in combining **engineering principles** with **intelligent software systems** to create meaningful solutions.
+🌍 Passionate about combining **engineering principles** with **intelligent software systems** to create meaningful, scalable solutions.

 ---